 Working in the Two Systems

-Kubernetes can run on top of Docker but requires you to know the common language infrastructure (CLI) for both.
-You must know your docker CLI to navigate within that structure, and then the supplemental Kubernetes CLI to run those programs.
+Kubernetes can run on top of Docker but requires you to know the command line interface (CLI) specifications for both to access your data over the API.
+You must know your docker CLI to navigate within that structure, and then the supplemental Kubernetes CLI, kubectl, to run those programs.
 Have several developers running the containers throughout your network?
 They should become familiar with the Kubernetes CLI if they want to get anything done in those clusters.

 Logging and Monitoring